twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 - `Yes` from the original 2-option version of the rating form maps to `1.0`.
 - `No` from the original 2-option version of the rating form maps to `0.0`.

-Specific values in the mapping may change in the future, and will be updated here.
+Specific values in the mapping may change in the future and will be updated here.

 ## Matrix Factorization

 The main technique we use to determine which notes are helpful or unhelpful is matrix factorization on the note-rater matrix, a sparse matrix that encodes, for each note and rater, whether that rater found the note to be helpful or unhelpful.
 This approach, originally made famous by Funk in the 2006 Netflix prize recommender system competition, seeks a latent representation (embedding) of users and items which can explain the affinity of certain users for certain items [[1](https://sifter.org/~simon/journal/20061211.html)] [[2](https://datajobs.com/data-science-repo/Recommender-Systems-[Netflix].pdf)].
-In our application, this representation space identifies whether notes may appeal to raters with specific viewpoints, and as a result we are able to identify notes with broad appeal across viewpoints.
+In our application, this representation space identifies whether notes may appeal to raters with specific viewpoints, and as a result, we can identify notes with broad appeal across viewpoints.

-One challenge is that not all raters evaluate all notes - in fact most raters do not rate most notes - and this sparsity leads to outliers and noise in the data.
+One challenge is that not all raters evaluate all notes - in fact, most raters do not rate most notes - and this sparsity leads to outliers and noise in the data.
 Regularization techniques are a common solution to these issues; a key distinction in our approach is that we use much higher regularization on the intercept terms, which capture the helpfulness of a note or rater that is not explained by viewpoint agreement, relative to the embedding factors.
 This encourages a representation that uses user and note embeddings to explain as much variation in the ratings as possible before fitting additional note- and user-specific intercepts.
 As a result, for a note to achieve a high intercept term (which is the note’s helpfulness score), it must be rated helpful by raters with a diversity of viewpoints (factor embeddings).
 Notes are given a single global score-- their intercept term-- rather than using this algorithm in the traditional way to personalize content as in a recommender system.

 We predict each rating as: